radhen/learning_moveit_jaco/README.md

 https://github.com/JenniferBuehler/jaco-arm-pkgs/wiki/Setup-Jaco-with-MoveIt

 The generated MoveIt! configuration package in our case is called “jaco_moveit_config”.
 Load the jaco_robot.urdf.xacro file from the jaco_description package to do this.

+## Notes
+In Motion Plannig Tutorials added the launch of jaco_moveit_config/launch/move_group.launch in the motion_plannig_api_tutorial.launch.
+Was not in pr2_tutorial but it still worked.
+Dont know why!?